benoitc/hackney_disp/README.md

 [dispcount](https://github.com/ferd/dispcount) for
 [hackney](https://github.com/benoitc/hackney).

-Like the default pool handler hackney_pool, but with the difference that for each endpoint (domain/ip + port + ssl) of requests, a load balancer is started allowing as many connections as mentioned in the configuration.
+Like the default pool handler `hackney_pool`, but with the difference that for each endpoint (domain/ip + port + ssl) of requests, a load balancer is started allowing as many connections as mentioned in the configuration.